Adoption is full of hope and promise, but the reality is often hard, sometimes very hard, especially at first, and especially if you are adopting

 When writing my book (The Complete Book of International Adoption) I included excerpts from the over 100 interviews I conducted at the end of each chapter.
 For the last chapter, “Back Home”, I interviewed quite a few newly adoptive families several times of the course of a year to provide perspective on how life and feelings change over time.

-One Month Home with a two and five year old from Haiti:
+One Month Home with 2 & 5 year old from Haiti

 The three that are at home (5, 3, and 2) are like triplets.
 The 5 year old is in many, many ways like a 2 year old.
 The 2 year old is somewhat like a two year old, with some of the challenges of a much younger baby.
 My 3 year old bio son is as much trouble as the 5 year old because he is defending his position as the baby with all of his might.
 At times, I sit with all three while they all cry and jockey for position on my lap.
 I wake up at 5:00 every day to prepare breakfast for everyone and lunches for my school bound kids, and after that, it is non-stop.
 I am exhausted all of the time.